itskriz/getRandomInt/README.md

 Having run into a few scenarios where I've needed to generate a random number in a range repeatedly without getting the same results twice or more, I decided I needed an elegant solution to do so that I could repeat anywhere. **getRandomInt** is that result.

 ## Notes/Issues
 It occurs to me there may be a number of ways to break this and that I may need to script failsafes in this to prevent that.
 For instance, I suspect this could lead to a no good, very bad time if all possible outcomes are excluded from the result.
+Ie: `getRandomInt(0, 1, [0,1])`

 ## License